Countermeasure against detector-blinding attack with estimation of secret-key leakage: Estimation of the secure bits fraction for one-SPAD-based QKD

 \section{Estimation of the secure bits fraction for one-SPAD-based QKD}

-Likewise to the two-SPAD-based approach, we first determine the probability of causing an error per trigger pulse sent by Eve under DBA for a 1 SPAD-based QKD system based on the estimated number of errors after the bases reconciliation procedure ($N^{exp}_{error}$):
+Likewise to the 2-SPAD-based approach, we first determine the probability of causing an error under pulsed DBA for a 1-SPAD-based QKD system ($P_{1}^{err}$) based on the estimated number of errors after the bases reconciliation procedure ($N^{exp}_{error}$):

 Secondly, in the case of a QKD system employing a single detector, the probability of successful click imposition can be expressed as: